 The garden rises up behind the ancient house and is divided between the original pleasure garden and the old kitchen garden.
 The garden cleverly combines formal design with informal planting.
 In spring, daffodils, narcissi, iris and tulips abound.
 During the summer you will see old fashioned roses, peonies and lavender in flower.
 Climbing the terrace there is a long mixed border ending with a Japanese garden house, built by the 5th Lord Camoys after his visit to Kyoto in 1906.

-For the first time the Shrubbery, situated just outside the Walled Garden, will be open for visitors.
+The Shrubbery, situated just outside the Walled Garden, is now open for visitors.
 It was badly damaged in the 1991 storm.
 Clearing the debris and replanting began almost immediately.
 Visitors will find a delightful nuttery of hazels, walnuts and sweet chestnuts.
 Ornamental cherries, malus and mulberries all under-planted with primroses and narcissi add colour.

 One of the finest views of the house can be found from the footpath that runs through the park.
 From here you can see over the house to the gardens beyond.
 Watch the Red Kites soar and swirl above and look out for the herd of Fallow Deer.